Real estate, business and conveyancing agents

 Find out what the account must include and how you must manage it below.

-If you’re employed by a company
+If you’re employed by another agent or company

 You are exempt from opening and maintaining an account if: